paprikka/obsidian-eleventy/src/notes/Sit., (together) – why I'm happy with it.md

 publish: true
 ---

 I'm rarely happy with my work.
-I'm consciously trying to get better at appreciating the effort put in it, instead of going through the grind and moving on as soon as I share the work (<span style="color: red">The Importance of Celebrating Your Own Work</span>).
+I'm consciously trying to get better at appreciating the effort put in it, instead of going through the grind and moving on as soon as I share the work ([The Importance of Celebrating Your Own Work](<../The Importance of Celebrating Your Own Work>)).

 I consider [Sit (together)](https://nothing-together.sonnet.io) a successful experiment because of *luck* and *happy little accidents*: